 Getting “pre-approved” means that you’ve gone many steps further.
 You and your loan officer have gathered evidence of your finances and credit-worthiness, and passed the information to a loan underwriter.
 The underwriter reviews the documentation and approves a mortgage up to a certain amount.
 You get a letter stating that you’re pre-approved for a home loan from that specific lender.

-All of this can happen before you even find a house to buy!
+Determining whether you should get a mortgage prequalification vs preapproval letter can happen before you even find a house to buy!
 Both letters show that you’re a thoughtful buyer – when you do make an offer on a home, your letter will be included with the contract that gets presented to the seller.

-Which One Has A Better Chance of Getting the House?
+Mortgage Prequalification vs Preapproval Letters: Which One Has A Better Chance of Getting the House?

 So what do these letters of pre-this and pre-that mean to a seller?